lucyrush/rivercity_jewellery/README.md

 ### As a shopper, I want to be able to:
 - Sort the list of available products so that I can easily identify the best rated, best priced and categorically sorted products
-- Sort a specific category of product so that I can find he best rated or best priced product within a specific category
+- Sort a specific category of product so that I can find the best rated or best priced product within a specific category
-- Sort multiple categories of products simaltaneously so that I can find he best rated or best priced product within a specific category such as 'rings' or 'necklaces'
+- Sort multiple categories of products simultaneously so that I can find the best rated or best priced product within a specific category such as 'rings' or 'necklaces'
 - Sort for a product by name, description and artist so that I can Find a specific product with known keywords
 - Easily see what I have searched for so that I can quickly see if the product I have searched for is available
 - Easily select the quantity of a product when purchasing it so that I can ensure I dont select the wrong product, or quantity
-- Adjust the quantitiy of items I would like to buy, so that I can make sure that I am buying the desired amount
+- Adjust the quantity of items I would like to buy, so that I can make sure that I am buying the desired amount
 - Easily see the subtotal for each item, so that I can get an idea of how much I am spending on each item
 - Safely and securely use my card details to make the payment, so that I can have peace of mind that the payment is safe
 - Save my details on the site, so that I can be a return shopper without the hassle of re-entering all of my details